abircb/alias/README.md

-# Bash Aliases
+# Shell Aliases

-Scripts to create some nifty aliases for your shell.
+Scripts to create some nifty aliases for your UNIX shell.

 ## Usage (UNIX)